CONTENT OF THE KIT

 Gently apply intermittent pressure near the puncture site to obtain the required blood volume

 Squeeze the pipette together and collect blood by slowly releasing the pressure.

 - Add One drop of sample, from the pipette, to the round well of the cassette (marked with S).

-- Add One drop of buffer solution to the round well of the cassette (marked with S).
+- Add Two drops of buffer solution, from the bottle, to the round well of the cassette (marked with D).

 HOW TO INTERPRET THE RESULT

 Read the test result after 15 minutes.
 Do not read the result after 20 minutes.

 Positive (Hepatitis C infection):

 Colored lines are visible in the control region and the test region.
 This means that infection by Hepatitis C has been detected.
 Another test is required 6 months later, if this test also is positive, the diagnosis is chronic Hepatitis C infection.